-Continuity: In the opening scene, Gunnery Sgt.
+Continuity mistake: In the opening scene, Gunnery Sgt.
 Hartman is making his speech and passes by Privates Cowboy and Joker on his way to the other side of the barracks.
 On his way he passes Private Pyle standing to the right of Private Joker.
 Later in the scene, when he rushes over to confront Private Joker and then moves on to Private Cowboy and then Private Pyle, Private Pyle is on the left of Private Joker.

-Continuity: In the fire fight in the city near the end of the film, one of the men is firing a M-16 around a corner.
+Continuity mistake: In the fire fight in the city near the end of the film, one of the men is firing a M-16 around a corner.
 As the camera angle changes he is seen firing left handed and right handed.
 Back and forth several times.
 Also in the same sequence the magazine in his gun keeps vanishing.
 One shot he has it and in the next there is no magazine in the gun and yet he hasn't moved.

-Visible crew/equipment: When Cowboy, Joker, Rafterman and the other soldiers are running across the buildings to get to Animal in the final sniper scene, watch the foreground.
+Visible crew/equipment: When Cowboy, Joker, Rafterman and the other Marines are running across the buildings to get to Animal in the final sniper scene, watch the foreground.
 If you freeze the movie right as they reach Animal, you can see they run by a boom mic and a crew member.
 A bicycle is also there (just to help you out).

-Continuity: When Gomer Pyle is in the toilet with his rifle and after shooting the drill instructor, Pyle sits down on the fourth toilet seat from the back of the room.
+Continuity mistake: When Gomer Pyle is in the toilet with his rifle and after shooting the drill instructor, Pyle sits down on the fourth toilet seat from the back of the room.
 In the next shot where Pyle kills himself, he is sitting on the third toilet seat.
 You can see this already from the front shot of Pyle when he kills himself because there is a rise in the wall next to the third seat, which is visible through the whole scene.
 It is more obvious in the following shot where you can see the row of toilet seats and Pyle sitting dead on the third one.

 Factual error: When 8-ball gets shot, in the shot which shows the platoon ducking near a wall with Cowboy, Joker and Animal Mother in the front, there are two weapon related errors.
 Cowboy's M-16 has a nickel (silver colored) firing assembly and Joker's M-16 has an A2 type pistol grip.
 The A2 types were introduced somewhere around the 80s, and nickel plated assemblies are rarely used (and were invented after Vietnam, too).
 The nickel assembly is visible at the beginning of the shot, and you can see the A2 grip when Joker is changing magazines (while Cowboy shouts cease fire).